nilsw13/nilsw13/README.md

 - 👋 Hi, I’m @nilsw13
-- 👀 I’m interested in innovation, IT, and humanity
+- 👀 I’m interested in innovation, OSINT, IT, and humanity
 - 🌱 I’m currently learning software programmers skills at La Plateforme, Marseille campus.
 - 💞️ I’m looking for an apprenticeship in software programming
 - 📫 How to reach me : - nilswentingpro@gmail.com